 Inclusion goes beyond the hiring process, too.
 Create a company culture that is welcoming to all employees.
 When people feel that they’re valued, included, and respected, word gets around—and that’s good for attracting more and more diverse talent, as well as keeping great people from jumping ship.
 Also, make sure you have a robust program in place for training, development, and advancement.
 Since women are the minority in this field, it’s vitally important that they see your company as somewhere they can grow in their careers.

-Provide Options & Flexibility
+Provide Remote Engineering Opportunities & Flexibility

 Women left the workforce in record numbers during the height of the pandemic, many citing family responsibilities at home.
 Now, it can be harder for women to rejoin the workforce than it is for men—especially for new mothers.
 Consider that in a field like engineering where women already face more entry barriers, and it only compounds the problem.